 Crash beat the competition, too.
-The Playstation didn't lack colorful, cartoony mascots.
+The PlayStation did not lack colorful, cartoony mascots.
 While others, like gecko contemporary Gex, are forgotten, Crash remains a household name.

 But Crash is still here.
 Not every game gets the honor of earning a modern remake.
 Yet Crash did, and his remake even became the launching point for a series revival.
 Not bad for a game old enough to drink.

-As games have evolved, they've also fundamentally changed.
-It's almost quaint for a video game to aim for pure fun these days.
+As games have evolved, they have also fundamentally changed.
+It is almost quaint for a video game to aim for pure fun these days.
 The focus is often on immersion, realism, or monetization.

 Crash is a reminder that video games can be unadulterated fun, too.
-It's not a coincidence that Crash now resembles games from the modern indie scene, where creativity and passion still shine through.
+It is not a coincidence that Crash now resembles games from the modern indie scene, where creativity and passion still shine through.

 It Aged Well

-Ironically, for a game that recently received a full remake, the original Crash games haven't aged too badly at all.
+Ironically, for a game that recently received a full remake, the original Crash games have not aged too badly at all.

 Crash Bandicoot: One of the Most Underrated Video Games in History?

-It's true.
-Crash Bandicoot could be one of the most underrated video games in history, for all the reasons we've outlined here.
+It is true.
+Crash Bandicoot could be one of the most underrated video games in history, for all the reasons we have outlined here.
 Maybe it's time to think about adding it to your list of binge-worthy titles.